 Amapá National Forest

 The Amapá National Forest is divided between the municipalities of Pracuúba, Ferreira Gomes and Amapá; within the state of Amapá.
 It has an area of 460,352 ha (1,137,556 acres).

-The forest is bounded to the north by the small Mutum River, to the east by the Falsino River, to the west by the Araguari River, and to the south by the confluence of the Falsino and Araguari.
+The forest is bounded to the north by the small Mutum River, east by the Falsino River, west by the Araguari River, and south by the confluence of the Falsino and Araguari.

-In the extreme north there are chains of mountains of significant height, thought to belong to the Tumucumaque complex.
-To the east it adjoins the Amapá State Forest.
-To the northwest it adjoins the Montanhas do Tumucumaque National Park.
+In the extreme north, there are chains of mountains of significant height, thought to belong to the Tumucumaque complex.
+To the east, it adjoins the Amapá State Forest.
+To the northwest, it borders the Montanhas do Tumucumaque National Park.

 The National Forest contains a large area of humid tropical forest, mostly terra firma.
 It is accessible only by one viable waterway, the Araguari, from the municipality of Porto Grande.

 Vegetation includes imposing Amazon species such as Dinizia excelsa, Manilkara huberi, Vouacapoua Americana, and Caryocar villosum.
 Common palms are Euterpe oleracea (açaí) and Iriartea exorrhiza.